CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Conclusion

 \section{Conclusion}

 In this work, we introduce CollaBot for SCM tasks using multiple mobile manipulators.
-With the given sub-task, we use foundation models to detect the target object and constraint inference.
-Then, we propose a collaborative grasping module that decomposes it into local grasp poses generation and collaboration between multiple robots.
+Given a subtask, we use foundation models to detect the target object and infer constraints.
+Then, we propose a collaborative grasping module that decomposes grasp generation into local grasp pose generation and collaboration among multiple robots.
 Finally, a planning framework is proposed to generate a feasible trajectory.
-The overall success rate of this system is 52\%, which demonstrates the effectiveness of this framework and its generalizability across different tasks.
-Future work could consider incorporating a re-planning mechanism to continuously adjust unsuitable grasp poses and increase the overall success rate.
+The overall success rate of this system is 72\%, which demonstrates the effectiveness of this framework and its generalizability across different tasks.

+The main limitation of the current work is that it primarily relies on offline planning.
+As a result, it is not applicable to dynamic environments with moving obstacles.
+Future work could incorporate a more reactive replanning mechanism to improve robustness for real-world deployment.